CopperWasp/copperwasp.github.io/_posts/2019-02-12-graph-kernel4.md

 $$\begin{equation}
 k_{LG}(G_1,G_2) = \dfrac{\lvert (\dfrac{1}{2}S_1 + \dfrac{1}{2}S_2)^{-1} \rvert^{1/2}}{\lvert S_1^{-1} \rvert^{1/4}\lvert S_2^{-1} \rvert^{1/4}}\end{equation}$$.

-So, why do we like *FLG Kernel* better?
+So, why do we like the FLG Kernel better?
 1. It is permutation invariant since its features are defined by local vertex features.
 2. Now that we work on a feature space independent from the graph size, we can apply the kernel to two graphs with different number of vertices.
 **Note the the FLG Kernel still works in a single scale.** We will address this problem in the next post.